-For Profitability, we assign a ba1 score, in line with the initial score, which is derived from the 0.4% net income reported during Q3 2021.
-Though we expect a contained increase in risk costs, we expect profitability to remain in line with a level in line with the ba1 Profitability score range (0.375%-0.49%) in 2022.
+For Profitability, we assign a ba1 score, in line with the initial score, which is derived from the 0.4% net income reported as of December 2021.
+Though we expect a contained increase in risk costs because of the economic impact of the geopolitical tensions, we expect profitability to remain in line with the ba1 Profitability score range (0.375%-0.49%) in 2022.

-Because Berlin Hyp operates under a PLTA for now, it only has to pay de minimis taxes for its foreign operations, but has to upstream its entire net profit to its parent LBBH, where domestic taxes are paid, utilising remaining tax loss carry forwards generated by the former Bankgesellschaft Berlin.
+Because Berlin Hyp currently operates under a PLTA, it only has to pay de minimis taxes for its foreign operations, but has to upstream its entire net profit to its parent LBBH, where domestic taxes are paid, utilising remaining tax loss carry forwards generated by the former Bankgesellschaft Berlin.
 As a result of this setup, the reported net profit of Berlin Hyp is zero.
-Hence, to gauge the underlying earnings power of the bank, we assume a normalised tax rate of 30% that we apply to the Moody's-adjusted pretax income, which resulted in an adjusted net profit of €137.7 million for the three quarters of 2021 (Q3 2020: €46.4 million), which represented an adjusted return on assets of 0.4%.
+Hence, to gauge the underlying earnings power of the bank, we assume a normalised tax rate of 30% that we apply to the Moody's-adjusted pretax income, which resulted in an adjusted net profit of ≤ 222.7 million for 2021 (2020: ≤ 87.7 million), which represented an adjusted return on assets of 0.6%.

-Provisioning needs decreased significantly in the first nine months of 2021 ( $\in$ 0.7 million for Q3 2021; Q3 2020: $\in$ 50.4 million), we forecast that Berlin Hyp's earnings will remain sustainably above the levels we have seen in the years before 2014, reflecting the bank's asset-mix shift and the workout of its legacy problem loan portfolio.
+Provisioning needs decreased significantly in 2021 (€17.4 million for 2021; 2020: €81.4 million).
+We forecast that Berlin Hyp's earnings will remain sustainably above the levels we have seen in the years before 2014, reflecting the bank's asset-mix shift and the workout of its legacy problem loan portfolio.
 An average 0.4% return on assets should, therefore, be achievable for Berlin Hyp through the cycle.

-Exhibit 7 Berlin Hyp's profitability recovered in 2021
+Exhibit 8 Berlin Hyp's profitability recovered in 2021

-Source: Company reports and Moody's Financial Metrics
+Sources: Company reports and Moody's Financial Metrics

-In the first nine months of 2021, Berlin Hyp's net interest income of $\leq$ 317 million, which accounted for 94% of the bank's revenue, increased by 32% yoy because of the growth in the average mortgage loans portfolio of $\leq$ 3.5 billion, but also due to the recourse to TLTRO.
-The bank's net commission income of $\leq$ 18 million, meanwhile, rose by 27% yoy during the first nine months of 2021.
-Admin expenses of $\leq$ 136 million were up 1% compared with the same period last year.
-The bank reported other operating result of - $\leq$ 4.1 million, compared with - $\leq$ 0.5 million in the previous year.
-For the first nine months of 2021 the bank booked risk provisions of $\leq$ 0.7 million (Q3 2021: $\leq$ 50.4 million), reflecting the improved economic prospects.
+In 2021, Berlin Hyp's net interest income of \notin 406 million, which accounted for 94% of the bank's revenue, increased by 30% year on year not only because of the growth in the average mortgage loans portfolio of \notin 2.8 billion, but also because of the recourse to TLTRO.
+The bank's net commission income of \notin 25 million, meanwhile, rose by 24% year on year in 2021.
+Admin expenses of \notin 184 million were up 6% compared with the same period last year.
+The reported other operating result of - \notin 7.8 million compares with - \notin 1.7 million in the previous year.
+For 2021, the bank booked risk provisions of \notin 17.4 million (2020: \notin 81.4 million), reflecting the improved economic prospects.